 I have learned not to worry about the details in the later parts of the novels.
 I'm happy to leave things hand-wavingly vague until I'm at least halfway through.
 I know writing the earlier parts will make it spring into clarity.

 For The Muffler's Ministry, I did have an unusually clear idea of what was going to happen in the later parts and made copious notes about it.
 Then I started writing the character of Tia Tobin in part two, and everything changed.
 Sometimes a character can alter the nature of the story completely, and it was definitely for the better in this case.
-I enjoyed writing her so much that the third novel in the series, The Muffler's Misery, will be largely from her perspective.
+I enjoyed writing her so much that the third novel in the series, The Muffler's Misery, may be more from her perspective.

 Eventually I'll reach the end of the first draft, breath a sigh of relief, and give myself a couple of days off.